etxbct/mqttTamBox/README.md

 * Keep a live ping sent every 10 second.
 * Able to remotely restart a mqttTamBox.
 * Able to remotely shutdown a mqttTamBox.
-* Support of different size of LCDs (size configurable on internal configuration page).
+* Support of different LCD sizes (size configurable on internal configuration page).
 * Global configuration fetched from configuration server (server configurable on internal configuration page).
 * Firmware update from internal configuration page.